 A plumbing company can provide drain camera inspections within the drain of your home, in addition to cleaning your drains.
 A drain camera inspection can identify if a drain needs to be repair or replaced.

 A drain camera within a dirty drain will display nothing when looking at a monitor.
-So for a plumber to see what is blocking the drain he must first clean the drain before passing the camera.
-At this point whatever was blocking the drain may no longer be in the drain.
+For a plumber to see what is blocking the drain, he must first clean the drain before passing the camera.
+At this point, whatever was blocking the drain may no longer be in the drain.

-Depending on your situation, a sewer camera inspection alone may not be adequate in finding potential problems.
-Example a leak or smell.
-With a drain camera, we can see the connections of your drains and we can see where the water flows from one line to another.
+Depending on your situation, a sewer camera inspection alone may not be adequate to find potential problems: a leak or smell.
+With a drain camera, we can see your drains' connections, and we can see where the water flows from one line to another.
 We can also detect if you have a backwater valve installed or not.

 How Does a Drain Camera Inspection Work?